I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 In my Dream Business Mastermind and Coaching Program, I typically don’t overhaul a whole bunch of things – at least not at first.

-Then I say “okay, we’ve got to change this, we’ve got to fix this, we’re going to upgrade this” and we get to work making it happen and tracking results.
+Then I say “okay, we’ve got to change this, we’ve got to fix this, we’re going to upgrade this”.

 Only after all this might I suggest something big and new, remembering that sometimes less gets you the most.